MelindaDong/MelindaDong/README.md

 ### Education

-- Master's Degree in Data science, University of Adelaide
+- Master Degree in Data science, University of Adelaide
+- Bachelor Degree in Public administration, Wuhan University of science and technology

 ### Technical Skills